Shareholders back Shell's climate strategy after raucous meeting | Headlines

 Shareholders back Shell's climate strategy after raucous meeting

-Shell's climate resolution received about 80% of votes, down from 89% last year, while Follow This received 20%, down from 30% last year, according to preliminary results.
-Critics such as Follow This say its spending does not reflect its targets and say Shell's plans to cut emissions from oilwell to car exhaust by 20% by 2030 and 45% by 2035 fall short.
+Shell's climate resolution received 80% of votes, down from 89% last year, while Follow This received 20%, down from 30% last year, according to final results.
+Critics such as Follow This say its spending does not reflect its targets and say Shell's plans to cut emissions from oil well to car exhaust by 20% by 2030 and 45% by 2035 fall short.

 Shareholders backed Shell's climate strategy in a meeting on Tuesday that was disrupted by dozens of climate protesters, while a climate activist proposal from the Follow This group received fewer votes than last year.
 It followed a Dutch court ruling in May 2021, telling the company to reduce greenhouse gas emissions in absolute terms by 45% by 2030 across the entire lifecycle of its hydrocarbons.